What’s inside:

 The Health Insurance Portability and Accountability Act of 1996 is a federal law that governs how patient information can be used.
 One of the requirements for this organization to comply with HIPAA is by ensuring that all forms have been filled out completely so there are no missing or improperly completed fields.
 Hospitals also need to keep records for at least six years after treatment because it’s required by state laws so if something happened during surgery they’ll have the necessary documents available, which makes it easier for them to defend themselves against any potential lawsuits.
 This means that hospitals cannot simply discard old forms they may still need.

-Find out about RFID inventory tracking solutions for your healthcare facility.
+Find out about RFID inventory tracking solutions for medical device inventory management at your healthcare facility.